-Australians have warmed to Queensland’s strict stance on re-opening its borders, saying the state should seriously consider staying shut on a permanent basis.
+As Queensland moves to re-open its borders, many say the state should consider staying shut on a permanent basis.

-After initially criticising Queensland’s decision to remain closed until at least September, many people can now see the sense of the policy.
+After initially criticising Queensland’s decision to remain closed, many people can now see the sense of the policy.

 “In times like these we need to be extra cautious.
 For the health of all Australians, I think it’s best if we keep Queenlanders in Queensland,” a spokesperson for the rest of Australia said.